animeshraj1996/Dynamic-Modeling-POC/README.md

 # Dynamic-Modeling-POC
-A small poc to achieve dynamic modeling for WSP backend.
+A small poc to achieve dynamic modeling for WSP backend using FastAPI with sqlite3.